OCA/ansible-odoo/README.md

 Odoo project from a Git/Hg repository.
 Odoo is configured with Ansible options (`odoo_config_*` ones).

-* **pip**: install the Odoo dependencies from APT repositories and the Odoo project and modules from a pip requirements.txt file.
-Odoo is configured with  Ansible options
+* **pip**: install Odoo and its dependencies (modules and Python packages) from a pip requirements.txt file.
+Odoo is configured with  Ansible options (`odoo_config_*` ones).
-(`odoo_config_*` ones).

 * **buildout**: build the Odoo project from a Git/Hg repository containing a